dkshitij29/ConnectBot_test/README.md

     ```

 3. **Configure the Bot**:
-  Open the `/setup` folder and enter your login details in `secrets.py`.
-Adjust other settings in `config.py` as needed.
+  Open the `/setup` folder and enter your login details in [secrets.yaml](/setup/secrets.yaml).
+Adjust other settings in [config.yaml](/setup/config.yaml) as needed.
 Modify the note if needed at Line 114 in [connectBot.py](/connectBot.py).
-If you want to connect to people of specific companies, add the company codes at Line 135 in [connectBot.py](/connectBot.py) in the specified format only.
+If you want to connect to people of specific companies, add the company names after the roles in the `config.yaml` file.

 4. **Run the Bot**: